SamoraMachel/SamoraMachel/README.md

-## The More you learn the more you know you don't know so keep on learning
+## The More you know the more you know you don't know so keep on learning

 <!--
 **SamoraMachel/SamoraMachel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.